vishleshyst/MyWebpage/content/authors/admin/_index.md

 I am a fifth-year Ph.D. student in Management Science at the Naveen Jindal School of Management,  The University of Texas at Dallas.
 Prior to joining the Ph.D. program, I was a Research Associate at the Indian School of Business.
 I obtained my Masters in Mathematics from Indian Institute of Technology, Kanpur, India.

+Broadly, I think about how to design mechanisms for trading information goods in the technology markets.
+Thus far, I have examined the real-time advertising market and the market for buying and selling datasets.
+Common across my research is the use of techniques from Economics of Information Systems and Operations Research to build sound mathematical models.

 I am on the 2019-20 academic job market.
 A copy of my CV can be found [here](cv.pdf).